sathie/delivery_time/data_exploration/data_exploration.md

     75%          4.800000
     max          6.000000
     Name: delivery_person_ratings, dtype: float64
-    Number of people with a rating of 6: 53
+    Number of cases with a rating of 6: 53

 There are 53 cases with a rating of 6.
 A rating scale from 1 to 5 is uncommon, and the cases are very few, so this is probably a mistake.
 The rating is recoded to 5.